Overview

 For my proposal, I focused on two key features:

-Centralization of all audio data, where users can view their database with saved audio segments/time-stamps for effective post-hoc analysis of each individual training.
+2. The centralization of all audio data, where users can view their database with saved audio segments/time-stamps for effective post-hoc analysis of each individual training.

 Thanks for stopping by!